RockyKev/reddit-web-scraper-cursor-1/docs/testing.md

 #### Post Storage Tests
 1. `should store a new post`
-   - Purpose: Verifies that a new post with all fields (including arrays and JSON) can be stored
+   - Purpose: Verifies that a new post with all fields can be stored
    - Expected: Successfully stores post with complex data types (keywords array, top commenters JSON, sentiment analysis)

 2. `should update existing post`